-22. Retirement homes for seniors are care facilities for the purpose of Part III of the Health Care Consent Act.
+22. Seniors retirement homes are care facilities for the purpose of Part III of the HCCA.

-THIS IS NOT TRUE unless these places, properly known as "care homes" are named in the regulations to the HCCA (no such regulation currently exists).
-Care homes are covered by the Residential Tenancies Act.
-They offer accommodation and services, including "care" services, but they are NOT care facilities.
+THIS IS NOT TRUE unless these places, properly known as "care homes" are included by regulation.
+No such regulation exists at the time of writing or updating of this paper.
+Care homes are covered by the Tenant Protection Act.
+They offer accommodation and services, including "care" services but are NOT care facilities.
 Care homes are tenancies.
-Tenants must be provided with Care Home Information Packages (CHIPs) that describe the services available to the tenants on-site, including the qualifications of staff, the costs for the various services and the types of available accommodation.
+Care homes are required to provide tenants with Care Home Information Packages (CHIPs) that describe the services available to the tenants on site, including the qualifications of staff, the costs for the various services, the types of accommodation available.
 As well, care homes must provide tenants with tenancy agreements that detail the terms of the tenancy.
-Terms in the agreement that do not comply with the Residential Tenancies Act are not enforceable although some care homes do try to include illegal provisions in the agreements.
+Terms in the agreement that do not comply with the Tenant Protection Act are not enforceable although some care homes do try to included these provisions in the agreements.

-Community Care Access Centres are responsible for administering admissions into long-term care homes (nursing homes, homes for the aged and charitable homes for the aged) but NOT "admissions" into tenancies in care homes.
+The Placement Coordination Service at the Community Care Access Centres that administers admissions into long term care facilities (nursing homes, homes for the aged, and charitable homes for the aged) does not administer "admissions" into tenancies in care homes.

-23. If a health facility, such as a hospital, is in "financial crisis", it can force a person to be transferred to a care facility without their consent.
+23. If a health facility, such as a hospital, is in "financial crisis" then they can force a person to be transferred to a care facility without their consent.

 THIS IS NOT TRUE.
-Section 47 of the HCCA authorizes admission into a care facility without the consent of a person found to be incapable by an evaluator for this purpose, if, in the opinion of the person authorizing admission: (1) the incapable person requires immediate admission to a care facility as a result of a crisis; and (2) it is not reasonably possible to obtain a consent or refusal of consent on behalf of the incapable person.
+HCCA s.47 authorizes admission into a care facility without consent of a person found to be incapable by an evaluator for this purpose, if, in the opinion of the person authorizing admission (the PCS):

+- (a) the incapable person requires immediate admission to a care facility as a result of a crisis; and - (d) it is not reasonably possible to obtain a consent or refusal of consent on behalf of the incapable person.

-This "crisis" must relate to the condition or circumstances of the person who is to be admitted to the care facility.
-For example, an incapable person's caregiver may have had a stroke and is admitted to hospital.
-The incapable person may then be in crisis if there is no alternative caregiver or arrangements to provide services to that person without admission.
+The "crisis" must relate to the condition or circumstances of the person who is to be admitted to the care facility.
+For example, the person's caregiver may have had a stroke and he or she is admitted to hospital.
+The incapable person that had been taken care of by that person may then be in crisis if there is no alternative caregiver or arrangement to provide services to that person without admission.

-The fact that a person is waiting for admission to a long-term care home but is waiting in hospital is not a crisis in and of itself.
-The financial problems of a hospital cannot be shifted to the patients!
+The fact that a person is waiting for accommodation in a long-term care facility and is in hospital is not a crisis in and of itself.
+Financial problems of a hospital cannot be shifted to the patients!

-Further, hospitals cannot require patients who are awaiting admission to a long-term care home to "wait" their time in a retirement home pending transfer to a long-term care facility.
-This is inappropriate because retirement homes are rental tenancies which are not staffed or equipped to meet the health care needs of a person needing long-term care.
-Even if a particular retirement home has staff or can arrange for staff to provide the required care, a resident cannot be required to privately pay for accommodation in a retirement home or to privately pay for care services (the normal practice in a retirement home).
-If a person is transferred to a retirement home without consent or to "wait out" the period before getting accommodation in a long-term care home, the hospital or individual hospital staff may be liable for the costs of the care and accommodation for the person as a result of this inappropriate placement.
+Neither can hospitals require patients who are waiting accommodation in a long-term care facility to "wait" their time in a retirement home pending transfer to a long-term care facility.
+This is inappropriate because retirement homes are not staffed or equipped to meet the health care needs of a person needing long-term care.
+Even if a particular retirement home has staff or can arrange for staff to provide the required care, a patient cannot be required to private pay for the accommodation in a retirement home (Remember this is RENTAL accommodation) or to private pay for the care services, which is the normal practice in a retirement home.
+If a patient is transferred to a retirement home without consent or to "wait out" the period before getting accommodation in a long-term care facility as needed, the hospital or individual hospital staff may be liable for the costs of the care and accommodation for the patient as a result of this inappropriate placement.